Christmas episodes in sitcoms and popular TV shows are almost

 This is a good sing-a-along for the toddlers and can get stuck in the head of adults if you’re not careful!
 In the 2018 short clip, Mia visits the aquarium with her family on Christmas and the sharks are dressed up in different festive, holiday costumes.
 There’s a Christmas Shark, Reindeer Shark, Snowman Shark, Present Shark, and Santa Shark.

 Another musical one!
 This time for the older kids and teens.
-In “A Very Glee Christmas, everyone at McKinley High is working to get into the holiday spirit but that’s easier said than done.
-The Glee Club carol in the classroom in hopes of raising money for homeless children.
+In “A Very Glee Christmas,” everyone at McKinley High is working to get into the holiday spirit but that’s easier said than done.
+The Glee Club carol in the classroom in hopes of raising money for unhoused children.
 But instead of support, they’re met with insults from students and a thrown shoe from a teacher.
 Yikes!
 Finn and Rachel try to kick Brittany’s belief in Santa Claus and someone paints themselves up as the Grinch.
 This episode pays homage to several classic movies and songs including “

 Before Tim Allen was Santa Claus or Buzz Lightyear, he was just Tim.
-The

-I'm Scheming of a White Christmas is worthy of a watch for the family and teaches good lessons on the generosity of others and the spirit of giving versus stealing.
-In the Season 2 episode, Tim’s kids, Brad and Randy are collecting money for charity.
-The boys’ intentions are well until they decide to keep a portion of the money for themselves to buy comics and video games.
-Tim and Jill, played by Patricia Richardson, make them return the money.
-Watch Home Improvement’s I'm Scheming of a White Christmas and other episodes on Apple TV+.
+Home Improvement’s “I'm Scheming of a White Christmas” episode is worthy of a watch for the family and teaches good lessons on the generosity of others and the spirit of giving.
+In the Season 2 episode, Tim’s kids, Brad and Randy, are collecting money for charity.
+The boys’ intentions are good, until they decide to keep a portion of the money for themselves to buy comics and video games.
+Watch Home Improvement on Apple TV+.
 Hangin’ With Mr. Cooper: “Christmas Show” Season 3, Episode 12

 “Christmas isn’t about turkeys, trees, and presents.
 It’s about friends and family getting together.”
 A quote from this family sitcom that pretty much seems up the entire episode and holiday season.
 In the episode “Christmas Show,” Mark Cooper, played by Mark Curry, takes a job as Santa at the mall.
 But as the synopsis reads, “his Christmas plans at home both fail miserably.”
 In the end, the Christmas spirit, like always, wins.
 This is a reoccurring theme in most of the Christmas episodes.
-A young Raven-Symone also starred in this 90s, classic about a former NBA player who comes home to coach at his old high school.
-Watch Hangin’ With Mr. Cooper’s Christmas Show and other episodes on HBO Max.
-Doctor Who
+A young Raven-Symoné also starred in this ‘90s classic.